A perturbative triples correction to relativistic Quadratic Unitary Coupled Cluster Method: Theory, Implementation and Benchmarking: Theoretical framework

 \subsection{Cholesky Decomposition}

-In the CD framework\cite{beebe1977simplifications}, the two-electron repulsion integrals (ERI) can be efficiently approximated as,
+In the CD framework,\cite{beebe1977simplifications} the two-electron repulsion integrals (ERI) can be efficiently approximated as,

-where $\mu$, $\nu$, $\kappa$, $\lambda$ correspond to atomic spinor indices, $L_{\mu \nu}^{P}$ denotes the Cholesky vectors and $n_{CD}$ specifies their dimensionality.
-For the generation of the Cholesky vector, we employed a one-step algorithm where the CD are constructed iteratively by selecting the largest diagonal element of the ERI matrix $(\mu \nu \mid \mu \nu)$, and the decomposition continues until the maximum remaining diagonal elements falls below a predefined CD threshold\cite{chamoli2025frozen}.
-The Cholesky vectors in the AO basis can be transformed to the MO basis as follows,
+where $\mu$, $\nu$, $\kappa$, $\lambda$ correspond to atomic spinor indices, $L_{\mu \nu}^{P}$ denotes the Cholesky vectors (CVs) and $n_{CD}$ specifies their dimensionality.
+Both single-step and double-step algorithms\cite{aquilante2011cholesky,folkestad2019efficient,zhang2021toward} have been proposed to perform CD of ERIs efficiently.
+In this present work, we employ the standard single-step approach, in which CVs are generated iteratively by selecting the largest diagonal elements of the ERI matrix $(\mu \nu \mid \mu \nu)$.
+The procedure is repeated until the largest diagonal elements fall below a predefined Cholesky threshold $\tau$, which determines the accuracy of the resulting decomposition.

-These transformed vectors can then be used to generate anti-symmetrized two-electron integrals on the fly in the molecular orbital (MO) basis.